 Searching: No Search Term , Filtered By Article Type: "Analysis", Article Type: "News", Article Type: "Off Hours", Article Type: "Brief", Article Type: "Elsewhere on the Web", Article Type: "Announcement", Article Type: "Interview"

-Nine more APIs have been added to the ProgrammableWeb directory in categories including Images, Analytics, Weather and Insurance.
-Highlights include an API for forecasting UV Index and an API for add translation functions based on a devices location.
+Twelve APIs have been added to the ProgrammableWeb directory in categories including Healthcare, Open Banking and Boating.
+Highlights include an API that keeps users up to date about yachts, and an API for efficient food and beverage ordering.
 Here's a rundown of the latest additions.

-Nine APIs have been added to the ProgrammableWeb directory in categories including Images, Transportation, and Medicine.
-Featured today are APIs from GoCompare for financial services comparisons and from eHealthMe for drug trial research data.
-Here's a look at the newest additions.
+Fifteen APIs have been added to the ProgrammableWeb directory in categories including Boating, Environment, and Artificial Intelligence.
+Featured today is an API for automated form data input and an API for airspace management for drones.
+Here's a rundown of the latest additions.

-Six more APIs have been added to the ProgrammableWeb directory in categories including DevOps, Bitcoin, and Automation.
-Featured today is the Google Apps Script API for use with developing additions for Google's G-Suite office applications.
+Twenty APIs have been added to the ProgrammableWeb directory in categories including Monetization, Logistics and Food.
+Featured today is the FaunaDB GraphQL API, the Geotab API for fleet tracking, plus an API for retrieving mushroom observation data.
 Here's a rundown of the latest additions.